snd-sweden/national-pid-recommendations-for-research/pid/data-on-pids/orcid.md

 It allows for identification and disambiguation of authors, and the corresponding ORCID record may contain various information such as affiliations, publications and biographical details.

 Individuals may register and maintain their own ORCID records.
-Organisational members may create or modify ORCID records tied to affiliated individuals.
+Organisational members may create or modify ORCID records tied to affiliated individuals through the Member API.

+[Sunet](https://sunet.se/) maintains a [Swedish ORCID Consortium](https://sunet.se/services/identifiering/orcid), and several of the larger Swedish research performing organisations are Consortia Members.
+Consortia Members will gain access to the full set of organisational features through the API.

 ## Where to get started as a Swedish organisation?
 | Use case                                                                   | Contact                           | URL |